BiElisa/Sensitivit_Analysis_Postprocessing/README.md

 These files are saved in the directory "csv_files".

-## Plot standard correlation plots
+## Plot correlation plots

 Execute the script "plot_correlation.py", for example by terminal:

 $ python plot_correlation.py

 The script generates several figures which are saved in the directory "plot_correlations".
 The figure represent the correlation between several variables and their means.
-The user can modify the script in order to get the personalised correation plots.
+The user can modify the script in order to get the personalised correlation plots.

 Moreover, the sobol indices are plot, and the user can select which response_fn analyse.

+## Plot Sobol indices

+Execute the script "plot_sobol.py", for example by terminal:

+$ python plot_sobol.py

+The script generates a figure which is saved in the directory "plot_Sobol".
+The user can modify the script in order to get the personalised plots.
+For example, the user can select which response_fn analyse.